k-huynh/khcraft/README.md

 ## Doing
 - implement auto-enchanting tools in inventory based on userenchantments
+- rename enchantments nicely for upgrade/select
+- /skills should show all your xp

 ## Tested as working
 - allow creative flight when holding item in off-hand